segni-tafesse/ethio_agri_smart/lib/data/Pine_apple.md

 4. Maintain a Central Shoot: Keep the central shoot or "crown" intact, as this is where new fruit will emerge.
 Avoid damaging or removing it during pruning.
 ##  What time  is best  for pruning?
 The ideal time for pruning pineapples is during the active growing season.
 In tropical regions where pineapples thrive, this typically coincides with the warmer months when the plant is actively producing new growth.
 Pruning during this period allows the plant to recover more quickly and promotes healthy regrowth.
+# Crop Distance
+The spacing or distance between two pineapple plants can significantly impact their growth and productivity.
+The recommended spacing for pineapples depends on various factors such as the pineapple variety, soil fertility, climate conditions, and management practices.
+However, here's a general guideline for spacing pineapple plants:

+1. Row Spacing: Leave approximately 4 to 5 feet (1.2 to 1.5 meters) of space between rows.
+This spacing allows for easy access, sunlight penetration, and airflow for proper plant development.

+2. Plant Spacing: Within each row, space the pineapple plants approximately 1.5 to 2 feet (45 to 60 centimeters) apart.
+This spacing provides sufficient room for the plants to spread their leaves and develop a healthy canopy.